microsoft/table-transformer/README.md

 - Additional cell properties not used in the current model training.

 Additionally, cells in the headers are *canonicalized* and we implement multiple *quality control* steps to ensure the annotations are as free of noise as possible.
 For more details, please see [our paper](https://arxiv.org/pdf/2110.00061.pdf).

-## News
-`11/25/2022`: We have also made [the full PubTables-1M dataset](https://huggingface.co/datasets/bsmock/pubtables-1m) available for download from Hugging Face.\
-`05/05/2022`: We have released the pre-trained weights for the table structure recognition model trained on PubTables-1M.\
-`03/23/2022`: Our paper "GriTS: Grid table similarity metric for table structure recognition" is now available on [arXiv](https://arxiv.org/pdf/2203.12555.pdf)\
-`03/04/2022`: We have released the pre-trained weights for the table detection model trained on PubTables-1M.\
-`03/03/2022`: "PubTables-1M: Towards comprehensive table extraction from unstructured documents" has been accepted at [CVPR 2022](https://cvpr2022.thecvf.com/).\
-`11/21/2021`: Our updated paper "PubTables-1M: Towards comprehensive table extraction from unstructured documents" is available on [arXiv](https://arxiv.org/pdf/2110.00061.pdf).\
-`10/21/2021`: The full PubTables-1M dataset has been officially released on [Microsoft Research Open Data](https://msropendata.com/datasets/505fcbe3-1383-42b1-913a-f651b8b712d3).\
-`06/08/2021`: Initial version of the table-transformer project is released.

 ## Model Weights
 We provide the pre-trained models for table detection and table structure recognition trained for 20 epochs on PubTables-1M.